yamcs/yamcs/docs/server-manual/services/instance/replication-master.rst

     How many seconds to keep a file open after being accessed by a slave.
 Default: 300.

 expirationDays (double)
     How many days to keep the replication files before removing them.
+Default: 7.

 slaves (list of maps)